Menthalion/FateProvidence/README.md

 ## Addenda

 ### Evolution
 *optional information*

+#### Two column origin

-The skill list originated in an experiment with two-column Fate, with an act and origin column:
+The skill list originated in a two-column Fate, with an act and origin column:

 | Act       | Origin   |
 | --------- | -------- |